 Wilmington College conducts background investigations including criminal, work history and credential confirmation on all employees as a condition of continued employment.
 Some positions may require additional motor vehicle record review and drug screening.

-There are no support staff positions open at this time.
+We have no support staff positions at this time.